-It weighs a fifth of steel but is five times stronger: plant-based cellulose nanofiber (CNF) offers carmakers the opportunity to build strong, lightweight wooden cars.
+Weighing one fifth as much as steel but five times stronger, plant-based cellulose nanofiber (CNF) offers automakers the opportunity to build strong, lightweight wooden cars.

-There is no need to turn up your nose, the cars are made of fibers made from wood, but they will certainly not look like a piano.
-And there's more: Cellulose nanofibers sustainably remove up to 2.000 kg of carbon from the car's life cycle.
+There's no need to turn up your nose, the cars are made of fibers obtained from wood, but they certainly won't resemble a piano.
+And there's more: cellulose nanofibers sustainably remove up to 2.000 kg of carbon from the car's life cycle.

 Cellulose nanofibers, a material that surprises everyone